 More on the UN organization

-- About the UN, at the United Nations website, offers background information on the UN.
+- About the UN.
+Background information on the UN.

 - Membership of the Principal UN Organs.

 - Assessment of Member States’ Advances to the Working Capital Fund and Contributions to the United Nations Regular Budget.
-You can find the contributions of each member state to the United Nations regular budget.
+Each member state's contributions to the United Nations regular budget.

-- Repertory of Practice of the United Nations Organs is an analysis of the decisions of the principal organs and their application of the Charter.
-It is published by the Secretary-General at the request of the General Assembly.
-Published volumes for the period 1946-1988 and advance versions of forthcoming volumes are available online on.
+- Repertory of Practice of the United Nations Organs.
+An analysis of the decisions of the principal organs and their application of the Charter.
+Published by the Secretary-General at the request of the General Assembly.

-- UN News Centre.
-News on activities are posted daily.
+- UN News.
+News on activities posted daily.